n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.signl4.md

 # SIGNL4

-The SIGNL4 node allows you to automate work in SIGNL4, and integrate SIGNL4 with other applications. n8n has built-in support for a wide range of SIGNL4 features, including sending and resolving alerts.
+The SIGNL4 node allows you to automate work in SIGNL4, and integrate SIGNL4 with other applications. n8n supports sending and resolving alerts with SIGNL4.

 On this page, you'll find a list of operations the SIGNL4 node supports and links to more resources.